 The Sequatchie/Bledsoe County Landfill is a joint venture entered into by four governmental entities: Bledsoe and Sequatchie counties and the cities of Dunlap and Pikeville.
 The landfill was formed in 1973 by agreements entered into with these governments to provide solid waste disposal services to the citizens of Sequatchie and Bledsoe counties.
-The landfill is administered under the oversight of a Board of Directors that consists of three people from each county and two from each city.
+The landfill is administered under the oversight of a board of directors that consists of three people from each county and two from each city.
 The county and city mayors are members of the board, and the remaining members of the board are appointed by these officials subject to the approval of their respective governing bodies.
-The landfill stopped accepting waste in May 1999, and closure of the landfill site was concluded in November 2003.
+The Sequatchie/Bledsoe County Landfill was closed in 2006.
 The landfill board will continue to oversee the necessary postclosure activities at the site until the members dissolve the original agreement.
 The landfill employs a part-time bookkeeper.